 Shorty or Full Length Wetsuit?

 A full length wetsuit has long sleeves and legs so you are covered apart from your head, hands and feet.
 A shorty wetsuit generally has short arms and legs, although there are various combinations of long arms with short legs or long legs with short arms too.
-One of the more popular is a Long John Wetsuit which has long legs but is sleeveless.
-This makes it ideal for paddlesports or swimming as you get a lot better range of motion in your shoulders and arms.

 With a full length suit, they generally come in different thicknesses e.g. 3/2mm or 5/4/3mm.
 The highest number is the thickness of neoprene on the torso area of the wetsuit to keep your vital organs and main body warmest in the water.
 The lowest number is the thickness on the arms and sometimes legs of the wetsuit, for greater flexibility and movement in those areas.
 When there are three different thicknesses then the middle value is usually the thickness of neoprene on the legs.